Tenzro LayerZero V2 MCP

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-For a zero-parameter list tool with no output schema, the description covers the operation and return value well.
-It lacks mention of potential pagination or result limits, but is otherwise complete.
+For a list tool with no parameters and an output schema, the description adequately explains the purpose and return values, making it complete.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.